-32. Local Public Health Authority to carry out Reproductive, Maternal, Neonatal, Child And Adolescent Health (RMNCAH).-(1) Every Local Public Health Authority shall carry out

-(2) The State Public Health Authority and the District Public Health Authority shall provide technical support to the Local Public Health Authorities to carry out the measures referred to in sub-section (1).

-(3) It shall be the duty of the Local Public Health Authority to implement all measures pertaining to prevention, promotion and management related to Reproductive, Maternal, Neonatal, Child and Adolescent Health (RMNCAH) as notified by the State Government from time to time in conjunction with other departments as may be deemed necessary.

-(4) The Local Public Health Authority shall have the power to direct, in writing, any person and/or establishment to carry out or desist from any activity, or to change any condition deemed by the Authority to be necessary for promoting maternal health and child welfare, within such time as specified.
+- 32. Local Public Health Authority to carry out Reproductive, Maternal, Neonatal, Child and Adolescent Health (RMNCAH).-(1) Every Local Public Health Authority shall carry out such measures pertaining to Reproductive, Maternal, Neonatal, Child and Adolescent Health (RMNCAH), as may be directed by the Government from time to time. - (2) The State Public Health Authority and the District Public Health Authority shall provide technical support to the Local Public Health Authorities to carry out the measures referred to in sub-section (1). - (3) It shall be the duty of the Local Public Health Authority to implement all measures pertaining to prevention, promotion and management related to Reproductive, Maternal, Neonatal, Child and Adolescent Health (RMNCAH) as notified by the State Government from time to time in conjunction with other departments as may be deemed necessary. - (4) The Local Public Health Authority shall have the power to direct, in writing, any person and/or establishment to carry out or desist from any activity, or to change any condition deemed by the Authority to be necessary for promoting maternal health and child welfare, within such time as specified.
 If the person and/or establishment fails to do so within the time specified in the order, the Local Public Health Authority shall inform the matter to the District Public Health Authority, who in turn will inform to the State Public Health Authority and the State Government and the decision of the State Government shall be binding.